ivanapinto/ivanapinto.github.io/README.md

 <p> Alt text is important for non-visual readers, About 140 characters.
 Figure tag allows us to add additional tags, such as figcaption for giving credits.
   Decorative images that do not provide any additional information should receive empty alt text.
 THey will then not be added to the accessibility tree.
 If you do not define alt text, the screen reader will read the file name.
 Add a class to the image and then use CSS to style the image size.
 </p>

+    <h1>Keyboard focus</h1>
+    <p>When tabbing, browser fucus should highlight interactive elements.
+The focus ring indicates to a visual keyboard user where they are on a web page.
+You can replace it with something more consistent with your branding using borders, text size and text decorations.<p>

 <p>chickpeas</p>
 <h2>Pasta Salad</h2>